viz-prakash/academic-papers/cs/security/emperical/recycled-numbers-2021/README.md

 switch to a available number from web portal.
 Because both the telecom providers allow browsing available numbers that a user could pick, they harvested a list of number from the web portal of both the vendors and used heuristics to guess which number is probably recycled (means previous assigned to another customer but it's available again to the subscribers).
-Their idea is to pick numbers which don't have 10 available number between them; they assume that if numbers are not seperated by 10 numbers they are probably never assigned to any customer.
+Their idea is to pick numbers which don't have 10 available numbers between them; they assume that if numbers are not seperated by 10 numbers they are probably never assigned to any customer.

 Based on this heuristics they collected numbers from both Verizon and T-Mobile.
 To verify if their hypothesis is correct